-In January 2016, the Compensation Committee approved equity-based incentive awards for our executive officers in connection with the Committee's evaluation of our 2015 performance.
-Each of our executive officers was granted options to purchase shares of our common stock and RSUs based on our equity award guidelines.
-Our CEO received awards with a grant date target value of \$4,000,000, and each of our executive vice presidents received awards with a grant date target value of \$1,000,000.
+As described above under "-Implementing Our Objectives-Equity Grant Practices," the Compensation Committee revised our equity grant guidelines and terms of our equity awards, including vesting schedules, in July 2016 and we started a new cycle of annual grants in July 2016.
+Because annual stock option grants are now made twice per year, one-half of the options awarded to individuals were granted in July 2016 and the remainder were granted in January 2017, although the number of options to be granted was determined in July 2016.
+Each of our executive officers was granted options to purchase shares of our common stock and RSUs based on our revised equity award guidelines.
+Our CEO received awards (including options to be granted in January 2017) with a grant date target value of \$7,000,000, which was intended to bring his annual long-term incentive compensation to the approximate the 50th percentile of the peer group, and each of our executive vice presidents received awards (including options to be granted in January 2017) with a grant date target value of \$1,800,000.
 For each executive officer, the value as of the grant date of the options was equal to 75%, and the value of the shares underlying the RSUs was equal to 25%, of the aggregate value of such options and shares, in each case as determined under generally accepted accounting principles consistent with the valuation of our company's equity incentives.
-In addition, certain of our executive officers received special option grants intended to incentivize and retain those individuals.
-While our standard option grants have a seven year term and three year service-based vesting with one-third vesting after one year and the remainder vesting in equal monthly installments, the special option grants have a ten year term and vest in a single installment after four years.
-The actual number of shares for each award is determined based on our closing stock price on the grant date, which is the date of the Compensation Committee meeting.
-We believe that our use of stock options aligns employees' interests with our stockholders' long-term interests, focus employees on enhancing stockholder value and, due to the service-based vesting for options, promote employee retention.
-We believe that our use of RSUs, which vest only if the recipient has provided continued service over three years, promotes employee retention and focuses employees on enhancing stockholder value.
+In January 2017, certain of our executive officers received special option grants intended to incentivize and retain those individuals.
+Our CEO received a grant with a grant date target value of \$5,000,000 and certain other executive officers received grants with a grant date target value of \$1,000,000.

 While the Compensation Committee, in its discretion, may elect to make grants of restricted shares, performance shares, RSUs or stock appreciation rights if it deems it advisable, the 2010 Stock Incentive Plan contains a limit on the total amount of shares that may be issued other than upon the exercise of stock options or stock appreciation rights or pursuant to sales of restricted shares at purchase prices at least equal to the fair market value of the shares sold.
-That limit is currently 1,500,000 shares (which limit we are seeking to increase, as described below in "PROPOSAL 2"), 100,000 of which were issued in connection with the December 2011 RSU grant to our former CEO, Dr. Friedman, and 936,102 have been reserved for issuance, net of cancellations, as a result of the 2014, 2015 and January 2016 grants of performance shares and RSUs to new and existing employees.
-The January 2014 grant to Mr. Hoppenot (discussed in detail under "Executive Compensation-Compensation Discussion and Analysis-Recruitment of CEO" in our 2015 Proxy Statement, filed with the Securities and Exchange Commission on April 13, 2015, and also as referenced below), in connection with his employment as our new CEO, of RSUs covering 400,000 shares was not made under our 2010 Stock Incentive Plan and, thus, does not count against this limit.
+That limit is currently 2,500,000 shares.
+The January 2014 grant to Mr. Hoppenot (discussed in detail under "Executive Compensation-Compensation Discussion and Analysis-Recruitment of CEO" in our 2015 Proxy Statement, filed with the Securities and Exchange Commission on April 13, 2015), in connection with his employment as our new CEO, of RSUs covering 400,000 shares was not made under our 2010 Stock Incentive Plan and, thus, does not count against this limit.